heremaps/here-data-sdk-typescript/docs/work-with-object-store-layer.md

 You receive a response from the datastore with the status of the operation.

-For more information, see the [Data User Guide](https://developer.here.com/documentation/data-user-guide/user_guide/portal/layers/layers.html) and [Data API](https://developer.here.com/documentation/data-api/api-reference-blob-v2.html).
+For more information, see the [Data API Developer Guide](https://www.here.com/docs/bundle/data-api-developer-guide/page/README.html) and [Data API Blob v2 API Reference](https://www.here.com/docs/bundle/data-api-blob-v2-api-reference/page/index.html).